flexiblepower/fpai-documentation/SettingUpYourIDE.md

 In this tutorial we will explain how you to set up your development environment.

 ## Installing the Java Development Kit
 First of all, the Java Development Kit (a.k.a. the JDK) needs to be installed.
-The FPAI is developed in Java  version 1.6 (also refered to as version 6), so at least version 1.6 of the JDK needs te present.
-Version 1.7 (or version 7) works also fine.
-At the moment we would not recommend using Java 8.
+The FPAI is developed in Java  version 1.6 (also refered to as version 6), so at least version 1.6 of the JDK needs to be present.
+Later versions also work fine, so you can just install the latest version for your operating system.

 To check if you have installed the JDK you can execute the command `javac -version` on the command line.
 Windows users can access the command line through Start menu, press Run, type `cmd` and click the OK button.
 If the JDK is installed you should see the version number.
 If the JDK is not installed you should get a warning indicating that the command could not be found.